dcanones/blog/content/pages/cv.md

     consumption patterns and user personal profile, resulting into our client being able to automate part of support process

+### Maintainer, [DataTau][datatau]  (6/2019 - Today):

+* __Tasks__:
+    * Web development with Django (Python)
+	* Management and maintenance of Open Source project (issues, roadmap, pull requests, etc.)
+	* Promoting the site in tech forums and communities
+    * Hosting management in personal datacenter

+* __Achievements__:
+    * Development of a fully functional clone of Hacker News in a record time (3 days)
+    * Viral relaunching of the site, reaching Hacker News front page and a very relevant position in Reddit
+    * Hosting in self-owned infrastructure, supporting major traffic spikes
+    * Revitalizing DataTau community and creation of open source project that ensures continuity and independence of DataTau forever

 ### Founder, [The Moderator Guru][mod]  (1/2019 - Today):

 * __Tasks__: